WILLIAM H. BOARDMAN, MIDN, USN

 Memorial Hall Error

 William is listed as a Midshipman; he was a "Naval Cadet."
-Also, his loss was in no way due to enemy action; it is more accurately considered an operational one.
+Also, though he is listed on the killed in action panel in the front of Memorial Hall, his loss was in no way due to enemy action; it is more accurately considered an operational one.